LeemanGeophysicalLLC/GEARS/travel.md

 to the airport for departure.

 ## Lodging
-A block of rooms has been reserved at the [Hampton Inn](https://www.hilton.com/en/hotels/fyvsshx-hampton-siloam-springs/) in Siloam Springs.
-Just call and tell them you're with the GEARs program.
+We **will be** reserving a room block at the [Hampton Inn](https://www.hilton.com/en/hotels/fyvsshx-hampton-siloam-springs/) in Siloam Springs.
 The hotel is within walking distance of many eateries, convenience stores, and a WalMart.
 We will shuttle you to and from the workshop, though if the weather is pleasant, you may enjoy the 15-20 minute walk as well.
 Just let us know so the vans are not waiting on you!
+We will be sending a separate email when the rooms are available.

 <iframe src="https://www.google.com/maps/embed?pb=!1m18!1m12!1m3!1d3220.339280112068!2d-94.51896408476995!3d36.18262968008034!2m3!1f0!2f0!3f0!3m2!1i1024!2i768!4f13.1!3m3!1m2!1s0x87c9a27eba7f1223%3A0xbc00c25c02f4e906!2sHampton%20Inn%20Siloam%20Springs!5e0!3m2!1sen!2sus!4v1618358499410!5m2!1sen!2sus" width="600" height="450" style="border:0;" allowfullscreen="" loading="lazy"></iframe>